-Whether an occupational role is described as 'professional' may be in part determined by its legal status, such as whether it is subject to regulation: "A key marker of professional status is professional regulation" The current study includes three professions - occupational therapists (OT), podiatrists, and paramedics - which have very different histories.
-While all have developed recently by the standards of medicine or law, OT and podiatry as organised professions date back several decades, whereas paramedics have had a professional organisation only since 2003 (the College of Occupational Therapy was established in 1978 with precursor organisations dating back to 1932; the Society of
+Whether an occupational role is described as 'professional' may be in part determined by its legal status, such as whether it is subject to regulation: "A key marker of professional status is professional regulation". ^{15, p536} The current study includes three professions - chiropodists / podiatrists, occupational therapists and paramedics - which have very different histories.

-Chiropodists and Podiatrists was established in 1945 from constituents dating back to 1912; in contrast the British Paramedic Association, latterly the College of Paramedics, was established in 2003).
-All three professions were regulated by the Council for Professions Supplementary to Medicine (CPSM) before the establishment of the HPC in 2003 - OTs and podiatrists were regulated from the 1960s, paramedics from 2000.
-This should not be surprising when considering that the term paramedic was not coined until the 1960s, and only associated exclusively with emergency medicine much later, but it serves to illustrate the difficulty of applying structural definitions to modern professions.
+While all have developed relatively recently compared with medicine or law, chiropody / podiatry and occupational therapy date back several decades, whereas paramedics have had a professional organisation since 2003 (the College of Occupational Therapy was established in 1978 with precursor organisations dating back to 1932; the Society of Chiropodists and Podiatrists was established in 1945 from constituents dating back to 1912; in contrast the British Paramedic Association, latterly the College of Paramedics, was established in 2003).
+All three professions were regulated by the Council for Professions Supplementary to Medicine (CPSM) before the establishment of the HPC in 2003 - chiropodists / podiatrists and occupational therapists were regulated from the 1960s, paramedics from 2000.
+This is not surprising when considering that the term, 'paramedic', was not coined until the 1960s, and only associated exclusively with emergency medicine much later.
+It serves to illustrate the difficulty of applying structural definitions to modern professions.